Doing Business in Ghana

 REGISTRAR

-The Registrar General’s Department was established under the Ordinance 1950 during the Colonial days.
-It became read more
+Office of the Registrar of Companies was established under the Ordinance 1950 during read more

 Ghana Investment Promotion Centre